smartpassnft/smartpass-core/README.md

-# SmartPass (Backend)
+# SmartPass-Core
 The core logic that enables our smartpass application.
+This project is very much still in development.

 ## TODO
 - [ ] Track Application Specific NFT's